-This seminar examines five pivotal moments in modern American history that illustrate both the lawyers’ influence on those moments and the professional and ethical challenges engendered by the lawyers’ participation (often on both sides of a given problem, crisis, or controversy).
+This seminar examines five pivotal moments that illustrate both the lawyers’ influence on those moments and the professional and ethical challenges engendered by the lawyers’ participation (often on two or more sides of a given problem, crisis, or controversy).

 Specifically, this seminar will explore

 (1) Lawyering in the Aftermath of World War II, with particular focus on the Nuremberg tribunal and lawyers’ roles in prosecuting and defending war criminals;